tstack/lnav/docs/source/hotkeys.rst

      - Switch to/from the histogram view while keeping the time of the focused line in sync
    * - :kbd:`z`
-     - Zoom in to finer-grained times in the HIST or SPECTRO views.
+     - In the HIST or SPECTRO views, zoom in to finer-grained times.
+In the LOG, TEXT, or TIMELINE views, increase the filter context by one message.
    * - :kbd:`Shift` + :kbd:`Z`
-     - Zoom out to larger-grained times in the HIST or SPECTRO views.
+     - In the HIST or SPECTRO views, zoom out to larger-grained times.
+In the LOG, TEXT, or TIMELINE views, decrease the filter context by one message.
    * - :kbd:`v`
      - Switch to/from the SQL result view
    * - :kbd:`Shift` + :kbd:`v`